openclimatefix/india-api/README.md

 $ pip install -e .[dev]
 ```

-The service is then runnable via the command `run-api`.
+The service is then runnable via the command `fake-api`.
 You should see the following output:

 ```shell